Adult smoking habits in the UK: 2023

 Nôl i'r tabl cynnwys

-The data on smoking habits in the UK come from the Annual Population Survey (APS).
+Data on smoking habits in the UK come from the Annual Population Survey (APS).
 The survey covers residents of the UK aged 18 years and over.
-For further information on APS survey methodology, see our APS QMI.
+For more information on APS survey methodology, see our APS Quality and Methodology Information (QMI).

-The analysis reported in this release used survey weights to make estimates representative of the population.
-Survey weights take into account non-response and attrition, as well as the distribution of population characteristics, such as sex and age, where someone lives, and socio-economic characteristics.
+The analysis reported in this bulletin used survey weights to make estimates representative of the population.
+Survey weights take into account observed patterns of non-response and attrition, as well as the distribution of population characteristics, like sex and age, where someone lives, and socio-economic characteristics.

 Strengths

-Robust methods are adopted for the Annual Population Survey (APS) and Opinions and Lifestyle Survey (OPN) sampling and weighting strategies to limit the impact of bias.
-Quality assurance procedures are undertaken throughout the analysis stages to minimise the risk of error.
+The APS and the OPN use standard methods for sampling and weighting strategies to limit the impact of bias.
+We carry out quality assurance procedures throughout the analysis stages to minimise the risk of processing error.

 The sample size of the APS is large, approximately 192,265 respondents, making it possible to generate statistics for small geographic areas.
 The sample size of the OPN in 2022 was approximately 64,384 respondents.